compose-spec/compose-spec/spec.md

 Two service definitions (_main_ one in the current Compose file) and (_referenced_ one, specified by `extends`) MUST be merged in the following way:

-- Scalar fields: values in _main_ service definition take precedence over values in the _referenced_ one
+- Scalar fields: keys in _main_ service definition take precedence over keys in the _referenced_ one
 - Sequences: items are combined together into an new sequence
 - Mappings: keys in mappings of _main_ service definition take precedence over keys in